Tips for the Darden MBA Interview

 Unlike at some schools, the interviews at Darden are anonymous.
 Meaning, your interviewer doesn’t know anything about you beforehand other than your name and interview time.

 The adcomm team believes this is the fairest approach because your interviewer will have no pre-formed expectations before meeting you.
 “It’s a level playing field for EVERYONE,” they note, adding, “This ‘uninformed’ approach is one of the best things about interviewing at Darden.”

-Pay attention to first impressions: The interview actually begins before the interview, says Neher, so make sure your interactions with your interviewer—or the person setting up the interview beforehand—via email, by phone or in person, are positive and demonstrate your enthusiasm and positive attitude.
+Remember to pay attention to first impressions.
+Ensure your initial interactions with your interviewer—or the person setting up the interview beforehand—via email, by phone, or in person are favorable and demonstrate your enthusiasm and positive attitude.

+Consider answering questions in the C.A.R. format.
 The acronym stands for Context, Action, Result.
-As you answer the question, you’ll first summarize the situation, then tell the interviewer what you did, and finally discuss what happened afterward.
+As you answer the question, you’ll first summarize the situation, then tell the interviewer what you did, and finally, discuss what happened afterward.
 Remember to include anything quantifiable—give them the numbers—whenever possible.

-Ask a question at the end of the interview: Your interviewer can learn more about you from the kinds of questions you ask him or her, Neher says.
-So, think of something you’d like to know that you couldn’t find on the company or school website and that works for many kinds of interviewers, no matter their level.
+Finally, remember to ask smart questions at the end of the interview.
+Your interviewer can learn more about you from the kinds of questions you ask him or her.
+So, think of something you’d like to know that you couldn’t find on the school website and that works for many kinds of interviewers, no matter their level.

 If you can convey your passions, self-awareness, and curiosity about the world around you, you stand a good chance of acing your Darden interview.